By Dr. TRACY MOUNTFORD, MBBS MBCAM

 4. Dark Circle Laser Treatments

 Laser treatments are also available to treat the visual effects of dark circles and sunken eyes.
-The Cosmetic Skin Clinic offers the SmartXide DOT™CO2 laser system, one of the most powerful on the market.
 This improves the appearance of dark circles by stimulating collagen production and making the skin less thin.

 Its sophisticated micro-ablative system tightens skin, improves texture and stimulates collagen stores to revolumise sunken areas while combating discolouration.
 Results are noticeable after the very first session, but more apparent after 3 to 6 months of treatment, as collagen stores accumulate.